IoTUDresden/proteus/README.md

 - run the installer and go to advanced mode
 - choose **Eclipse Modeling Tools – Mars** (newer Eclipse versions not tested)
 - drop the PROtEUS setup file in the *Projects* dialog and select *Vicci Process*
-- finish the installation and in eclipse right click on some project -> *Maven* -> *Update* *Project...* and select all projects to update
+- finish the installation and in Eclipse right click on some project -> *Maven* -> *Update* *Project...* and select all projects to update

 # repo